-"THERE'S SO MUCH TO LOOK FORWARD TO"
+"THERE'S SO MUCH TO LOOK FORWARD TO...."

-Doha Bank Q.S.C. ("Doha Bank") was incorporated in 1979 as a Joint Stock Company under Emiri Decree No.51 of 1978.
-The Bank is headquartered in Doha, Qatar and is one of the largest banks in the State of Qatar having a dominant position in the GCC banking landscape with 29 state-of-the art branches, 16 pay offices including e-branches, 1 active mobile units and
+Doha Bank Q.P.S.C. ("Doha Bank") was incorporated in 1979 as a Joint Stock Company under Emiri Decree No.51 of 1978.
+The Bank is headquartered in Doha, Qatar and is one of the largest banks in the State of Qatar having a dominant position in the GCC banking landscape with 27 state-of-the art branches, 12 e-branches including pay offices, 1 active mobile branch and more than 110 ATM's as at 31st December 2017.
+The Bank has expanded its business overseas with branches in the UAE (Dubai & Abu Dhabi), Kuwait and India (Mumbai, Kochi & Chennai).
+In addition we have representative offices in Singapore, Turkey, Japan, China, United Kingdom, Canada, Germany, Australia, Hong Kong, South Korea, Sharjah (U.A.E.), Bangladesh and South Africa.